 Is there a cost involved in getting a Green Card from Allianz?

 No, Allianz will not charge you for sending you a Green Card.

 How do I get a Green Card from Allianz if my insurance is through a broker?

 Please contact your insurance broker who will produce a Green Card for you.

 When will these Green Cards be needed?

-The current timeline for Brexit is 12th April 2019 so Green Cards will only be needed after this date - if there is a ‘no deal’ Brexit and you plan to drive your Irish registered vehicle in NI or elsewhere in the UK.
+The current timeline for Brexit is 31st October 2019 so Green Cards will only be needed after this date - if there is a ‘no deal’ Brexit and you plan to drive your UK, including NI, registered vehicle in ROI or elsewhere in the EU.
 This timeline will be pushed back should Brexit be delayed.